osohq/oso/docs/using/frameworks/index.rst

 What do you think?
 ==================

-We are working on updating our documentation with these integrations.
+We are working on more integrations.
 In the meantime, **let us know your preferred framework/ORM** in our `Github repository <https://github.com/osohq/oso>`_, and sign up for our newsletter in the footer anywhere on our docs if you'd like